seime/openhab2-addons/addons/binding/org.openhab.binding.millheat/README.md

 See full example below for how to configure using thing files.

+### Bridge

 * username = email address used in app
 * password = password used in app
 * refreshInterval = number of seconds between refresh calls to the server

+### Room

+* roomId = id of room.
+Use auto discovery to find this value

+### Heater

+* macAddress = network mac address of device.
+Can be found in the app by viewing devices.
+Or you can find it during discovery.
+Used for heaters connected to a room
+* heaterId = id of device/heater.
+Use auto discovery to find this value.
+Used to identify independent heaters or heaters connected to a room
+* power = number of watts this heater is consuming when active.
+Used to provide data for the currentPower channel.

 ## Channels